uzairfarooq/old.uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 {% endhighlight %}

-Suppose line 7 gets executed and suddenly the event gets pre-empted to process the event at line 3.
-After executing line 3 & 4, the previous event is resumed from line 8.
-Now when line 8 gets executed, the newly added value in pending will be lost because it's neither processed by processValues function not it's in the pending array.
+Suppose line 9 `processValues(pending)` gets executed and processes the pending values but before preceeding to next line it gets pre-empted to process another event at line 3.
+It executes line 3 `pending.push(document.getElementById("textBox").value);` and adds another value to pending array which is supposed to be processed by `processValues()` function.
+Now the previous event is resumed from line 8 and empties the `pending` array loosing the recently inserted value.

-There's a race condition in it, right?

-Well, that might be true in C++ or some other language but not in javascript.
-Someone may have told you it's because javascript is single-threaded but that's not true.
+There's a race condition, right?
+Well, that's true in many languages (C++, Java, etc) but not in javascript.
+Someone may have told you it's because javascript is single-threaded but that's not true either.